Crushing the Opposition: How Ellen White Treated Those Who Rejected Her

 J.C.
 Day

 In 1843, Elder Day is credited with bringing the Sabbath to the attention of many of the Millerite brethren when he published an article in the Midnight Cry.
-This occured many years before the Whites finally accepted the Sabbath.
+This occurred many years before the Whites finally accepted the Sabbath.
 J.C.
 Day avoided the "shut door" fanatics and was never a big fan of the Whites.
 When he finally came out against the so-called "visions" of Ellen White, she unleashed her wrath upon this godly Sabbath-keeping pioneer:

 I saw that the course of J.C.
 Day, while among the Messenger advocates, was cruel, crooked, and wicked...these people were co-workers with Satan and the evil angels. ...
 I saw J.C.
 Day strengthening the hands of wicked men, trying to tear away the confidence of God's people in us and the visions. ...
 I saw that J.C.
 Day had never realized that he had been a close co-worker with Satan and his evil angels. ...
 Evil angels are tugging at his heartstrings, and J.C.
 Day and others help them.7